COVID case counts may be losing importance amid omicron | WTOP News

 Daily case counts and their ups and downs have been one of the most closely watched barometers during the outbreak and have been a reliable early warning sign of severe disease and death in previous coronavirus waves.

 The daily case counts are also subject to wild swings.
-The number of new cases recorded on Monday topped 1 million, a figure that may reflect a backlog held up by reporting delays over the holiday weekend.
+The number of new cases recorded on Monday topped an unprecedented 1 million, a figure that may reflect cases that had been held up by reporting delays over the holiday weekend.
 The seven-day rolling average is considered more reliable.

 Now, the value of the daily case count is being called into question as never before.